Optimal Design Emulators: A Point Process Approach: Optimal Design Emulator

-Theorem 3 shows that selecting the set $\mathcal{S}^*$ amounts to calculating the first $n$ (eigenvector, eigenvalue) pairs (i.e. such that $\lambda_1>\lambda_2>\ldots >\lambda_n$) of the $N\times N$ kernel matrix ${\bf K}_\chi$.
+as our (approximate) emulator of the optimal design.
+The proposed COD solution has theoretical support since it is the most probable conditional solution as shown by the following theorem. \begin{theorem} The index set given by (\ref{eqn:sstar}) is $\mathcal{S}^*=\lbrace 1,\ldots,n\rbrace.$ \end{theorem} Theorem~\ref{thrm3} shows that selecting the set $\mathcal{S}^*$ amounts to calculating the first $n$ (eigenvector, eigenvalue) pairs (i.e. such that $\lambda_1>\lambda_2>\ldots >\lambda_n$) of the $N\times N$ kernel matrix ${\bf K}_\chi$.
 This eliminates the computational burden of conditional Bernoulli sampling, leading to a fast algorithm for emulating the optimal design.
+In addition, finding good low-rank approximate eigendecompositions of large matrices is a well-studied problem \cite[e.g.][]{halko:etal:2011}, removing the need to compute the full eigendecomposition in the practical application of Algorithm 2.
 We refer to this fast sampling algorithm for the mode of the fixed-rank DPP as our {\em optimal design emulator} of entropy designs for GP regression.

-The proposed pseudo-code for drawing from the design emulator is shown in Algorithm 2.
-Note that the inputs to Algorithm 2 depend on the matrix ${\bf K}_\chi$ having been formed with a ``suitable'' value of the correlation parameter $\rho.$ As noted earlier, space-fillingness occurs as $\rho\rightarrow 0$ \citep{Mitchell:etal:1994}; in practice we choose a suitably small setting of $\rho$ to construct space-filling designs using the design emulator.
+The proposed pseudo-code for drawing from the design emulator is shown in Algorithm~\ref{alg2}.
+Note that the inputs to Algorithm~\ref{alg2} depend on the matrix ${\bf K}_\chi$ having been formed with a ``suitable'' value of the correlation parameter $\rho.$ As noted earlier, space-fillingness occurs as $\rho\rightarrow 0$ \citep{Mitchell:etal:1994}; in practice we choose a suitably small setting of $\rho$ to construct space-filling designs using the design emulator.